NikolaiGerasimov/NikolaiGerasimov.github.io/_posts/2022-10-31-my-new-post.md

 ---

 ## Useful links:
-- [YouTube - Guide by Techno Tim](https://www.youtube.com/watch?v=F8iOU1ci19Q) - Note that the video was uploaded in May 2022, some of the steps that he used did not work for me (this could be due to upgrades in Jekyll or due to differences in our software setup))
+- [YouTube -  Meet Jekyll, The Static Site Generator - A Guide by Techno Tim](https://www.youtube.com/watch?v=F8iOU1ci19Q) - Note that the video was uploaded in May 2022, some of the steps that he used did not work for me (this could be due to upgrades in Jekyll or due to differences in our software setup))
 - [GitHub](https://github.com/)
 - [GitHub Desktop](https://desktop.github.com/)
 - [Jekyll](https://jekyllrb.com/)